manajcode/Tea_Manufacturing_RDB/README.md

 There are four items contained in this folder:

-ea.v4.sql: The sql code used to construct a database of tea-manufacturing information.
+1. tea.v4.sql: The sql code used to construct a database of tea-manufacturing information.

-NOTE: The information provided is completely false data and is not related to any real-world infomation.
+NOTE: The information is completely false data and is neither related to any real-world infomation nor taken from any published sources.
 I created false data for the purpose of learning how to create a database in mysql.

+2. Tea.mwb: The MySQL database design file.

-Tea.mwb and tea.mwb.bak: These files are needed to create a visual schema of the database in mysql.
+3. tea.mwb.bak: A file needed to create a visual schema of the database in MySQL.

-phase4.sql: A series of SQL queries I created for the tea database.
+4. phase4.sql: A series of SQL queries I created for the tea database.